Skip to content

 LeftRight

-Ukraine is discussing the creation of a state-regulated arms export market.
-The National Security and Defence Council will determine what weapons can be exported without weakening domestic air defence.
-No formal lifting of the 2022 weapons export ban has occurred.
+Ukraine is discussing a state-regulated arms export market, though the 2022 export ban remains in force.
+The National Security and Defence Council will determine what can leave without weakening domestic air defence.

 The General Assembly voted 107–12 for an immediate ceasefire on the war's fourth anniversary.
 The United States — which had previously voted in favour — abstained.